Logo

 Curios

 • Rat takes 1 wound Curio as Rat tends to blow up >.< (Rat favours consistency over maintaining perfect play 24/7 because eventually, you WILL make a mistake.
-And because of how strong you are in any team, you're death will have far more of an impact on the success of a scurry than any toughness or health Curio.)
+Those mistakes often happen during an intense fight, and because of how strong you are in any team, you're death will have far more of an impact on the success of a scurry than any toughness or health Curio.)

 Squeak! :D